jhollinger/awesome_loader/README.md

 # awesome_loader

 An awesome way to load your (non-Rails) Ruby application!
-Tired of tons of manualy requires?
+Tired of tons of manual requires?
 Me too!
 So I made this little gem to augment Ruby's built-in `autoload` functionality.
 Works pretty much the same as in Rails.
 (NOTE Don't confuse this with auto-**re**loading.)

 ## Install